How to Monetize a Podcast in China with Ximalaya

 Example 1 – To The Point

-He has over 12 thousand listeners and 600 thousand listens so far.
+He has over 120 thousand listeners and more than 600,000 listens so far.
 Olivia likes him because “he’s funny and teaches people how to speak English.”

 His bio is very short.
 Here’s the translation: